AdobeDocs/workfront.en/help/quicksilver/workfront-basics/updating-work-items-and-viewing-updates/updates-tab-overview.md

 ### Limitations for users and teams

 You cannot make updates on teams.

+<span class="preview">You can add a reply to an update you view on a team.
+The reply displays in the team's Updates section as well as the Updates section of the object it belongs to. </span>

 The Updates section for teams is populated by updates entered on the following objects:

 * Users
 * Timesheets